Mission to the Unknown

 Sue: Oh.
 Well, in that case, this is pretty interesting.

-Sue picks up on the James Bond subtext almost immediately (“So this lot are MI6 in space?”), and when the Daleks are name-checked, she’s gives an obligatory “Ohhhhhhh!” – and I don’t think she was being ironic.
-She finds the Varga plants suitably scary (“Kids would be terrified of getting rose thorns stuck in them”) and she’s happy to see the Daleks back to their evil, implacable ways after the bumbling farce of The Chase.
+She picks up on the James Bond subtext immediately (“So this lot are MI6 in space?”), and she thinks the Varga plants are suitably scary (“Kids would have been terrified of rose thorns for weeks”).
+She’s also happy the Daleks are back to their evil, implacable ways after the bumbling farce of The Chase.

 Me: It is Battlestar Galactica!
-The person responsible for the recon has inserted a shot of a Battlestar where an alien ship should be.
+The person who made this recon has inserted a shot of a Battlestar where an alien ship’s meant to be.
 Try to ignore it.

-As the Daleks and the representatives from the seven planets (ooh, scary) discuss their nefarious plans, Sue asks the next obvious question.
+As the Daleks and representatives from seven alien planets discuss their nefarious plans, Sue asks the next obvious question:

 Sue: Who are these guys?

-Me: That question is so complicated, you’ll probably fall asleep halfway through the answer.
+Me: That question is so complicated, you’ll fall asleep halfway through the answer.

 Sue: Is the evil Christmas tree real?